burlachenkok/exploring-python3/python3-note.md

 * **Integers (int)**.
 The type that is used to represent integers in Python interpreter does not have any fixed number of bits.
 Instead, it has a varying size.
 In this sense, an integer has an unlimited range.
 You can practically hold as big an integer as you want until you start having problems with virtual memory in the interpreter process.

 * **Real (float).** This type represents machine-level double-precision floating point numbers.
 From Documentation: *"...there is no reason to complicate the language with two kinds of floating-point numbers..."* It's the design choice for a language.
-Of course, for people involved in scientific numerics, such a statement may be in some circumstances very unlikely.
+Of course, for people involved in scientific numerical fields, such a statement in some circumstances may be incorrect.

 Documentation on this subject: https://docs.python.org/3.13/reference/datamodel.html

 ## Simple Statements

 Typically, a simple statement is comprised of a single logical line.
-However, several simple statements may occur on a single line separated by semicolons.
+However, several simple statements may occur on a single logical line separated by semicolons.
 Example:
 ```python
 a=1;b=2;
 ```